Where Is Desirability's Place In The Modern Age?

 Advertisement

 According to research into Google Trends, the average interest level in lip fillers rose 30.31 points after Kylie Jenner revealed she received Juvéderm lip injections.
-Kim just about single-handedly ushered in the age of BBL, and since 2015, the procedure’s popularity has increased 77.6%.
-And yet, after all the highly publicized conjecture of the work she has or hasn’t had done, back in July, Kim gave a controversial Allure interview in which she claimed that, apart from some Botox and some laser facials, she has “never done anything.”
+Kim just about singlehandedly ushered in the age of BBL, and since 2015, the procedure’s popularity has increased 77.6%.
+And yet, after all the highly publicised conjecture of the work she has or hasn’t had done, back in July, Kim gave a controversial Allure interview in which she claimed that, apart from some Botox and some laser facials, she has "never done anything".
 No filler, no surgery, no eyelash extensions, no nothing — she claims.

 Advertisement